egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## output.tf

 In the file we can speficy anything we want based on the use case at hand.
-For this demonmstration, let's keep it simple.
-We would only display to the console the RKE2 `cluster-name` and `cluster-id`.
+For this demonmstration, we keep it simple.
+We would display only the RKE2 `cluster-name` and `cluster-id`.

 ```hcl
 # Display the RKE2 Cluster Name